How to Cycle a Fish Tank

 “Cycling” refers to establishing bacterial colonies that regulate your nitrogen cycle, the conversion of ammonia to nitrite to nitrate.

 The process of cycling a fish tank begins by adding the required equipment.
 It is also necessary to add two or three hardy fish to the aquarium.
 These species are suited for a tough environment, and their waste helps to culture beneficial bacteria and cleanse the ecosystem.
 A stagnant water condition can cause stress in fish and accelerate the growth of algae.
 The process should take at least eight weeks to complete.
-But if your fish die before the cycle is completed, you can always use a chemical treatment to remove the ammonia.
+But if your fish dies before the cycle is completed, you can always use a chemical treatment to remove the ammonia.

 During the process of cycling, the ammonia and nitrite levels in the water should be zero.